5 Must-Have Tools for Starting a Podcast

 Sure, your episodes must have a crisp sound.
 Nonetheless, people will listen to your podcast because of your content.

-This also explains why podcasting can be an integral part of your branding and content marketing campaigns.
+This also explains why podcasting can be integral to your branding and content marketing campaigns.

 Hence, having a podcast topic worth listening to is more vital than buying $600 worth of audio interface.

 Do not let the lack of podcasting equipment stop you from recording your first episode.
-Maximise whatever tools you have at your disposal, and then go from there.
+Maximise whatever tools you have before starting a podcast, and then go from there.